MTayyab10/How-to-Start-a-Start-up/README.md

 Course at Stanford University by Y-Combinator.

-Here is the YouTube link of course [How to start a StartUp](https://youtu.be/CVfnkM44Urs)
+Here is the YouTube link of complete course [How to start a StartUp](https://youtu.be/CVfnkM44Urs)

 Very Important for Tech Startups.